emera86/SASmanual-MkDocs/SASmanual/docs/sas-outputs/templates.md

 -------------
 ```

+Then you use the `SOURCE` option from the `TEMPLATE` procedure to show in the log the full object template.

 ```
 PROC TEMPLATE;
 	SOURCE Base.Freq.Graphics.AgreePlot;
 RUN;
 ```
-In the log you will see the full object template.

 Be careful to erase the pagination lines.

-* Revert to default template:
+### Revert Template Changes

 The following statements delete the modified template from `SASUSER.TEMPLAT` and revert to the default template in
 `SASHELP.TMPLMST`, which is where the SAS templates are stored.

 ```